-Ghushmeshwar Jyotirlinga Shiva temple is located in Shiwad town of district Sawai Madhopur of Rajasthan. this temple is also known as Shiwad temple.
+Ghushmeshwar Jyotirlinga Shiva temple is located in Shiwad town of district Sawai Madhopur of Rajasthan. this temple is also known as the Shiwad temple.
 There are many ancient temples of Lord Shiva in Rajasthan.
-The name of Shiwad of Sawai Madhopur is also included in these ancient and Siddha temples.
+The name of Shiwad of Sawai Madhopur is also included in these ancient Siddha temples.

 It is known for its antiquity, historicity, and faith.
 There are also differences among scholars regarding this.
 Some consider it the last Jyotirlinga of Shiva, while many scholars reject this argument.